choisir cup menstruelle

 Time to read 8 min

-It’s decided!
+You’ve decided!
 You’re switching to the cup!
-Great choice.
-The menstrual cup or period cup has a lot going for it.
-You won’t regret your decision.
-It’s true: the cup is the most eco-friendly and cost-effective period protection available today.
-Easy to use and practical, it’s especially popular with teens and women with a heavy flow, as well as athletes and swimmers.
-In short, the cup is revolutionizing your period.
+Excellent decision.
+The menstrual cup or **period cup** has many advantages.
+You won’t regret your choice.
+It’s true, the cup is currently the most eco-friendly and economical **menstrual protection**.
+Easy to use and practical, the cup is especially appreciated by teens and women with a **heavy flow**, as well as by athletes and swimmers.
+In short, the cup revolutionizes your period.
 But how do you choose the right one?

-Because while it’s easy to see the benefits of this little inverted silicone bell, choosing the right one can be tough with so many options on the market.
+Because yes, while it’s easy to be convinced by the usefulness of this little inverted silicone bell, it’s not so easy to choose when faced with all the options on the market.

-Flow, size, capacity, anatomy, softness, and preferences—several factors come into play to help you choose the right menstrual cup model, the best option for your needs.
+Flow, size, capacity, anatomy, softness, preferences – several criteria come into play to help you choose the right menstrual cup model, the right cut for your profile.

-Louloucup, a French brand of quality menstrual products, is here to help you choose the right menstrual cup—a washable, comfortable, and eco-friendly alternative to traditional tampons and pads.
+Louloucup, a French brand of quality menstrual products, helps you choose the right menstrual cup, this washable, comfortable and eco-friendly period protection so you can finally say bye-bye to conventional tampons and pads.

 I. Understanding the menstrual cup before choosing one